By Cynthia Blair

-Air New Zealand, Air France, and Hawaiian Airlines also offer service to Tahiti.
+Air France and Hawaiian Airlines also offer direct service to Tahiti from the United States.

 Getting Around in French Polynesia

 Ferries travel regularly between Tahiti and Moorea.
 The half-hour trip on the Aremiti Catamaran is surprisingly luxurious.
-In addition to comfortable seats, the ferry has a café that serves French specialties like café au lait and croissants.
+In addition to comfortable seats, the ferry has a café that serves French specialties such as café au lait and croissants.